Step 1: Truly Plan Your Business Idea

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-Here’s the deal, Massachusetts and the Bostonian region are considered by The Chronicle of Philanthropy the 10th most giving American metro area.
 To say you’ll have ample access to financing and funding would be an understatement, the only caveat is that it’s competitive!
-Well, everything is competitive in MA which is basically a sports nut paradise that never has enough pahkin’.
+Well, everything is competitive in MA which is basically a sports nut paradise.

 Just dig in.
 All kidding aside, you can market ANYTHING in Massachusetts.
-And, being based in or around Boston really helps build cred.
 The issue is that with so many options, so many programs and groups and funds and organizations and on and on…whew!
 Welcome to the 12th largest economy on earth (around $400 billion).

-Your final step is really never ending as an entrepreneur, as a human being.
+Your final step is really never ending as an entrepreneur.
 What matters is who and where you turn for motivation and valuable insight that causes those growth spurts we all crave because so much impact is achieved.
-Please consider Startup Savant, we’re definitely here for ya’s.
+Consider subscribing to Startup Savant as a valuable free resource.